 Leave of Absence: Under special circumstances, graduate students may apply for a leave of absence from the university for a specific period of two to three consecutive future semesters (includes summer term).
 The circumstances justifying a leave include, but are not limited to, personal or family medical conditions, call to active military duty, parental leave, death in immediate family, or completion of an off-campus internship.
 It is advised that the student consult with his/her major professor, advisor, or graduate coordinator to determine what constitutes a valid justification for a leave of absence.
-The University policy can be found at http://policy.gradschool.fsu.edu/students.
+The Leave of Absence application is found at https://gradschool.fsu.edu/graduate-student-forms.